-Another important situation where the same issue arises is when one is making calculations of pdfs from QCD by non-perturbative methods.
-Such calculations typically give results for a low value of Q_0 , and in some lattice QCD calculations positivity is imposed as a constraint [8-10] on parametrizations, especially in the limit of large momentum fractions, $\xi \to 1$.
+Another important situation where the same issue arises is when one is making calculations of pdfs from QCD by nonperturbative methods.
+A common method is to calculate a quasi-pdf or a pseudo-pdf by lattice Monte Carlo methods, and to infer the pdfs themselves by a factorization property [8-13], similarly to the way global fits of pdfs are made to experimental scattering data.
+Such calculations typically give results for a low value of Q_0 , and in some lattice QCD calculations positivity is imposed as a constraint [11-13] on parametrizations, especially in the limit of large momentum fractions, $\xi \rightarrow 1$.
 It is critical to know whether it is correct to apply positivity constraints in this situation.
-Another similar example is in calculations based on the Dyson-Schwinger equation, where a scale as low as $\mu_0 = 0.78$ GeV [11] is used.
+Another similar example is in calculations based on the Dyson-Schwinger equation, where a scale as low as $\mu_0 = 0.78$ GeV [14] is used.

-As regards applications that use perturbative calculations, a circumstance where pdfs do definitely become negative is in the treatment of heavy quarks [12].
+As regards applications that use perturbative calculations, a circumstance where pdfs do definitely become negative is in the treatment of heavy quarks [15,16].
 In such treatments, one uses perturbative calculations to match the versions of pdfs with different numbers of active quark flavors.
 The pdf for a heavy quark which is active is perturbatively related to pdfs defined with a lower number of active quarks.
-The lowest order calculation expresses the heavy quark density in terms of the gluon density, with a coefficient that is just the $\overline{\text{MS}}$ pdf of the heavy quark in a massless on-shell gluon at perturbative order α_s .
-The calculation of a pdf for an active heavy quark can be applied where the $\overline{\text{MS}}$ scale μ that is somewhat less than the heavy-quark's mass.
-The result is a negative heavy-quark pdf in this region, and the negative pdf is essential to preserving the momentum sum rule.
-The smallness of the effective coupling at the heavy quark scale implies that the perturbative calculation of the negative heavy quark pdf is reliable,1 given a specific definition of the pdf.
-In that situation the size of the negative heavy-quark pdf is substantially less than the gluon pdf, since to a first approximation it is given in terms of the gluon pdf by a one-loop calculation.
-Hence in the application of factorization the $O(\alpha_S)$ gluon-induced term can dominate the lowest order heavy-quark-induced term, thereby preserving positivity of the cross section.
+The lowest order calculation expresses the heavy quark pdf in terms of the gluon pdf, with a coefficient that is just the $\overline{\text{MS}}$ pdf of the heavy quark in a massless on shell gluon at perturbative order α_s .
+It contains a factor of $\ln(\mu/m_h)$, where m_h is the heavy-quark mass and μ is the $\overline{\text{MS}}$ renormalization scale; in this particular instance there is no nonlogarithmic term.
+The calculation of a pdf for an active heavy quark can be applied where the $\overline{\text{MS}}$ scale μ is somewhat less than the heavy-quark's mass.
+Because of the factor of $\ln(\mu/m_h)$, the result is a negative heavy-quark pdf in this region; the negative pdf is essential to preserving the momentum sum rule.